-There is evidence that this chemotherapy plus bevacizumab and atezolizumab is effective in stabilizing your type of cancer.
-It is not possible to know now if the bevacizumab and atezolizumab will be better at treating cHCC-CC cancer compared to the usual approach.
+There is evidence that the combination of bevacizumab and chemotherapy and the combination of bevacizumab and atezolizumab is effective in shrinking or stabilizing your type of cancer.
+It is not known if these new combinations are more effective than the current standard of care with chemotherapy and cetuximab at extending your life or extending your time without disease.
 This study will help the study doctors learn things that will help people in the future.